Jackline97/Covid-19-project/README.md

 | Redirect_URL | categorical | This feature checks whether access to the domain redirectsto a different domain. |
 | Blocked_url | categorical |This feature checks whether access to the domain returns error|

-Inital feature transformation
+Inital feature transformation and data cleaning
 ------------------------------
 1. Convert Alexa_rank from ordinal to binary data format.
 1 means the domain has record on Alexa rank, 0 means the opposite.
-2. Convert Time_stamp_if_exist from ordinal to catefory.
-2 means the earliest visitor record of the domain is before 2020, 1 means in 2020, 0 means no record.
+2. Implement datawig Deep learning imputer model on start_date and end_date to impute missing values.
+3.

 Inital DBSCAN parameter
 ------------------------